 When you welcome new employees to your organization, what tools and technology do they truly need access to for their role?
 Without having this information, you won’t know what the true cost of hiring that employee is, making it difficult to have budgeting conversations and decide salaries and total compensation packages.

-Even once you know how much a new employee costs, how do you onboard them with the right services to ensure proper training to optimize use of the tools?
-Not only that, but whose role is it to onboard those new employees with the proper tools?
+Even once you know how much a new employee costs, how do you on-board them with the right software to ensure proper training to optimize use of the tools?
+Not only that, but whose role is it to on-board those new employees with the proper tools?
 If there isn’t an available license in the tools currently, whose responsibility is it to go out to the different services to negotiate adding a license to your current contract?

 9. Deciphering Who Owns SaaS Application Management

 One of the largest challenges in SaaS application management is deciding who owns it.
 When different teams use different applications and there isn’t a set process for how SaaS is adopted and implemented in your organization, ownership is a total grey area.